T2 chip data recovery: How to recover lost data from T2 MacBook Pro/Air?

-Despite its fantastic configuration, MacBook 2018 and 2019 are not immune to data loss situations.
-This article will help you to recover deleted or lost file from MacBook Pro/Air 2018 and 2019.
+Despite its fantastic configuration, MacBook 2018, 2019 and 2020 are not immune to data loss situations.
+This article will help you to recover deleted or lost files from MacBook Pro/Air 2018, 2019 and 2020.

-How to recover lost data from Mac with T2 security chip?
+How to recover lost data from Apple T2 Mac?

-There are five methods you can have a try to recover lost data from Mac with Apple T2 chip:
+There are five methods you can have a try to recover lost data from Mac encrypted by Apple T2 security chip:

 Time Machine is a built-in backup tool which can automatically back up all of your files.
 If you have enabled Time Machine backup, you can restore the lost files from Time Machine backups.